ZmicierGT/fcore/readme.md

 - [backtest/rsi.py](backtest/rsi.py) - RSI stragegy multi-security demo.
 See **python -m demo.backtest.rsi_test** for an EOD test and **python demo.backtest.rsi_intraday_test** for an intraday demonstation.
 [Source of the EOD demo](demo/backtest/rsi_test.py), [source of the intraday demo](demo/backtest/rsi_intraday_test.py).
 - [backtest/ma_classification.py](backtest/ma_classification.py) - MA/price crossower strategy where true/false signals are determined by AI. (**python -m demo.backtest.ma_classification_test**, [source of the demo](demo/backtest/ma_classification_test.py))

-Note that the tools and backtesting demos create an image with the result of a calculation located in *images* folder.
-AI learn demonstrations create a model subfolder in *models* folder.
+Note that the tools and backtesting demos create an image with the result of a calculation located in *images* folder and open the image in the default image viewer.

 # Additional Details